 Elevator buttons are the interface between the user and the elevator system.
 They allow passengers to communicate their floor destination or call the elevator when it’s needed.
 Typically, elevators have two sets of buttons: one outside the elevator, to call it to the current floor, and one inside, to select the desired floor once inside.

 Despite their simplicity, elevator buttons are critical for the functionality of the entire system.
 Without this basic user interface, elevators would require human operators to navigate between floors, a system that was used in the early days of elevators.
-Today, automation and accessibility have made it possible for anyone to operate an elevator simply by pressing a button.
+Today, automation and accessibility have made it possible for anyone to operate a home elevator simply by pressing a button.

 External Elevator Buttons